andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 Write this vocabulary down and put it in a Glossary.

----

-It might look like this:

-PNG physical whiteboard

----

-Or it might look like this:

-PNG stickies

----

-### Context Mapping

-Group like concepts and actions together.

-There may be overlaps - that's OK if your concepts belong in multiple groups.

-More important to just get it down.

----

-### Context Mapping

-Take a step back.

-PNG grouped stickies screenshot

----

-This activity is closely related to a few other activities:

-Domain modeling
-Event Storming
-Story Mapping

 --

 Answering: what happens to what entities in the system?